SAP-samples/low-code-applications/README.md

 1. On the Storyboard go to the *UI Applications* section
 2. Click the + button to create a new UI application
-3. Enter Notifications as the Display name
+3. Enter *Notifications* as the Display name
 4. Under Data Source:

 a.
 Open the dropdown menu

 b.
 Select your service maintenanceNotificationsXXXSrv

 c.
-Click *next* to go to the UI Application Type
+Click *next* to go to the UI Application Template

 d.
-Choose the *Template-Based, Responsive Application* tile on the left for a SAP Fiori Element Application.
+Select Template-based, Reponsive Application

 This generates an SAP Fiori application which is intended for desktop use mainly.
 It, however, works on tablets on mobile phones, as well.

 If the main use case would be on the mobile phone, Mobile-Centric, Freestyle Application should be chosen which would create a new Mobile Development Kit (MDK) app.
 This works on mobile or tablet the best, it also works on a desktop, but it is not as optimized for it as the SAP Fiori elements app is.

-5. Click *next* to go to the UI Application Template
-6. Select the *List Report Page* template and press Next.
+5. Select the *List Report Page* template and press *Next*.
 This chooses the right floorplan for our application
-7. In the last step, ensure that the new application is based on the *Main entity* which is your CAP service.
+6. In the last step, ensure that the new application is based on the *Main entity* which is your CAP service.
 As you project consists of only one service and one service entity this is already preselected in the right way.
-8. Click *Finish*
+7. Click *Finish*

 You will be taken back to the Storyboard.
 The generation of the UI takes a couple of seconds, and the UI application will be added to the storyboard.